Port 443 is used to secure communication travels between the client and the server.

 What is Port 443?

-You can understand Port 443 as a web browsing port used to secure web browser communication or HTTPS services.
+You can now understand that Port 443 is a web browsing port used to secure web browser communication or HTTPS services.

 It will provide encryption and transport over secure ports.
 Thus, the data you transfer across such connections are highly resistant to third-party eavesdropping and interruption.